Ngz91/dotfiles/README.md

 ```
 sudo pacman -S rofi
 ```
-Then run it using `rofi --show drun`
+Then run it using `rofi --show drun`.
+[Here](https://github.com/davatorium/rofi) you can read about other options to run rofi.

 Create a rofi folder in your config and [add this files](https://github.com/iamverysimp1e/dots/tree/main/configs/rofi), this will give you a start for you to customize your own rofi theme.